marcnewlin/hi_my_name_is_keyboard/README.md

 #### Starting State

-- Magic Keyboard is paired with a Mac that does not in Lockdown Mode enabled
+- Magic Keyboard is paired with a Mac that does not have Lockdown Mode enabled
 - The attacker knows the Bluetooth address and serial number of the Magic Keyboard
 - The attacker as a donor Magic Keyboard (which will be temporarily reconfigured to spoof the target keyboard)